LevinRoman/tabular-transfer-learning/README.md

 ```$ python  train_net_from_scratch.py model=ft_transformer dataset=yeast_downstream```

 On the pretrainining 13-target multi-label task with 1400 samples we get AUC of approximately 0.7.
-The model with transfer learning scores 0.63 AUC on the downstream binary task with 300 samples while the model trained from scratch achieves 0.58 AUC.
+The model with transfer learning scores 0.63 AUC on the downstream binary task with 300 samples, while the model trained from scratch achieves 0.58 AUC.
 ## MetaMIMIC
 In our paper we used the MetaMIMIC test bed for our transfer learning experiments which is based on the [MIMIC-IV clinical database](https://physionet.org/content/mimiciv/1.0/) of ICU admissions.
 Please see the [MetaMIMIC GitHub](https://github.com/ModelOriented/metaMIMIC) for instructions on constructing the MetaMIMIC dataset.
 Once constructed, please put it in `data/mimic/MetaMIMIC.csv` and use the provided `config/dataset/mimic.yaml` config.

 ## Saving Protocol

-Each time any of the main scripts are executed, a hash-like adjective-Name combiniation is created and saved as the `run_id` for that execution.
+Each time any of the main scripts are executed, a hash-like adjective-Name combination is created and saved as the `run_id` for that execution.
 The `run_id` is used to save checkpoints and results without being able to accidentally overwrite any previous runs with similar hyperparameters.
 The folder used for saving both checkpoints and results can be chosen using the following command line argument.

 ```$ python train_net_from_scratch.py name=<path_to_exp>```